zathras777/gore/README.md

 ## Updates

+### 21st April 2022
+Found some issues with displaying Ofgem Station searches and so have adjusted the output to correct them.
+This led to realisation the date wasn't correct for the Certificate Search so that's also been updated :-) Along the way I rationalised the flags to remove the period as the year and month provide a better intreface.
+This allows settlementeriod to become simply period, which should make things simpler to use.
+Added the DERSYSDATA report from Elexon.
+Version 0.1.3-alpha pushed to capture these changes.

 ### 19th April 2022
 Tidied up the cmd app and actually started making it useful.
 Exporting to XML and JSON should now work, though not for the multiple return reports (presently only DERBMDATA) as I'm still trying to get my head around how to do that in a way that makes sense.
 There is a lot of potential for tidying up yet, but as Justin used to remind everyone, "premature optimisation is evil" so things are just as they are.
 The data that is returned seems reasonable and should be simple enough to understand.
 It's faster than pywind for all operations and while it doesn't quite have the same functionality it's not far from it.